xOS/GeoIP/README.md

 ### Usage

 ```
-$ echoip -h
+$ geoip -h
-Usage of echoip:
+Usage of geoip:
   -C int
     	Size of response cache.
 Set to 0 to disable
   -H value